mrpg/ego_paper_data/README.md

   - `rt5.tex`: Effect of competitive frame in GPT-human interaction (Table A6)
   - `rt6.tex`: Cooperation by treatment and dyad composition (Table A7)

+**`tables2.R`**
+- Computes lower and upper bounds of cooperation rates that binomial tests reject at the 5% level
+- Sources helper libraries from `lib/preload.R` and `lib/data.R`
+- Defines a helper function `compute_bounds()` to systematically compute rejection bounds
+- Prints results to console for Table A1 (bounds per platform, frame, and round):
+  - GPT-3.5 bounds (base, enemy, competition treatments)
+  - GPT-4 bounds (base, enemy, competition treatments)
+  - Human bounds (base, enemy, competition treatments)
+- Uses binomial tests with alternatives "greater" (for lower bounds) and "less" (for upper bounds)
+- For each platform-frame-round combination, reports:
+  - Lower bound: lowest cooperation rate that cannot be rejected
+  - Upper bound: highest cooperation rate that cannot be rejected
+  - Sample size and observed cooperation rate

 ### Library Functions

 **`lib/data.R`**